 - Click Open System Preferences to manually enable access to the desktop.

-If access has already been denied, you can still launch Universal Capture to record your desktop and camera/microphone inputs will still appear as source options.
+If access has not yet been set or has already been denied, you can still launch Universal Capture and see the desktop, camera, and microphone inputs as source options.
 When attempting to select a camera or microphone input in this state you will be notified by the Application that access to the camera and mic needs to be enabled and a denied icon will be displayed.